gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Similarly, we use the term variable for constants, and also for attributes of objects and classes, whenever that doesn't lead to confusion.

+Of course, each programing language has its own style guides, often even several, you can find links tothose in the [reference section](references.md).

 ## Format your code nicely